-(7) All student behaviour concerns and allegations of student misconduct should be reported to Safer Community.
-Safer Community can be contacted here.

-(8) The initial steps taken by Safer Community will generally include, as appropriate:

-- a. triaging, screening and assessing the alleged conduct; - b. providing information and guidance regarding informal management; - c. providing information and guidance to staff regarding their ability to manage disruptions to classes and examinations in accordance with section 6 and section 7 of the General Misconduct Statute 2009; - d. conducting preliminiary enquiries into the alleged conduct to establish whether, in the opinion of the Deputy Director, Student Conduct & Investigations or their delegate, there is enough evidence to support a finding of student misconduct; - e. referring individuals to other University processes and/or support services (eg Wellbeing Support/Case Management, Counselling, AccessAbility).

-(9) Safer Community may assist in the informal management of conduct concerns by, amongst other things, educating, restorative justice and reinforcing the standards of conduct expected of students.
+- (7) All student behaviour concerns and allegations of student misconduct should be reported to Safer Community.
+Safer Community can be contacted here. - (8) The initial steps taken by Safer Community will generally include, as appropriate: - a. triaging, screening and assessing the alleged conduct; - b. providing information and guidance regarding informal management; - c. providing information and guidance to staff regarding their ability to manage disruptions to classes and examinations in accordance with section 6 and section 7 of the General Misconduct Statute 2009; - d. conducting preliminiary enquiries into the alleged conduct to establish whether, in the opinion of the Director, Student Life or their nominee, there is enough evidence to support a finding of student misconduct under the General Misconduct Statute 2009; - e. referring individuals to other University processes and/or support services (e.g. Staff or Student Wellbeing Support/Case Management, Counselling, AccessAbility). - (9) Safer Community may assist in the informal management of conduct concerns by, amongst other things, educating, restorative justice and reinforcing the standards of conduct expected of students.